 How to Play:

 With the ready set of questions, start asking the items one by one.
-As a hint draws small blanks, which refers to the number of letters in the answer.
+As a hint draw small blanks, which refers to the number of letters in the answer.
 Ask the child to guess the letters in the word one by one.
 With each correct letter in the name, alternatively, the child has to answer a character that is not present in the word.
 The child is given seven attempts for wrong guesses, which co-relates to the number of steps required to draw a figure of a hangman on the blackboard.

 You may be interested in reading the Importance of Games and Sports in Student’s Life